teknostatik/Web-Development/setup.md

 ## The software I use

 At work I’m running Windows 10.
 It largely does the job, but I would like to be able to live without it.
-Most of my day is spent doing video calls using either Teams or Zoom.
+Most of my day is spent doing video calls using either Teams or Zoom, but apart from those I tend to use largely the same suite of applications as I do for everything else.

-At home (and whilst travelling) It’s a mix of [Ubuntu][21], [LibreElec][22] and [Raspbian][23].
+At home (and whilst travelling) It’s mostly [Ubuntu][21] with a side order of [LibreElec][22] and [Raspbian][23] for my Raspberry Pis.
 I've been using the [i3 window manager][27] for Ubuntu since early 2020, although I do have Gnome installed on most of my computers as well and still use a lot of default Gnome software.

 Firefox has always been my main browser, and it surprises me that more people don't use it.

 Other software I use that I feel is somewhat noteworthy includes:

-[Wordpress][24] - All my blogs run on WordPress, including several that are only available on my home network (including an extensive knowledge base containing all IT related things I learn).
+[Wordpress][24] - All my blogs run on WordPress.
 I currently maintain a WordPress multisite installation and several stand alone sites.

 [Atom][6] - A text editor that handles Markdown well, integrates nicely with GitHub, and can preview and export to PDF.
 I also use [Pandoc][7] to convert to PDF, HTML and/or .docx if required (I try not to use office software until the point I have to share what I'm working on with someone else).